kamranhossain/kamranhossain/README.md

 **_Muslim | Introvert | Freelance Software Engineer at Upwork | Software Engineer at MTL| Elixir & Phoenix | Python & Django | Open for Job Offers_**

-- 🔭 I’m currently working on Elixir, Phoenix and Python, Django and Tornado as a Backend Software Engineer.
+- 🔭 I’m currently working on Elixir, Phoenix and Python, Django, and Tornado as a Backend Software Engineer.
-- 🌱 I’m currently learning Elixir, Phoenix in-depth to be a better a Programmer.
+- 🌱 I’m currently learning Elixir, Phoenix in-depth to be a better Programmer.
 - 🌁 I’m currently working for [Monico Technologies Limited](http://www.monicotechnologies.com) as a Software Engineer(Backend).
-- ⚡ I’m currently working with Python, Tornado Web Server, MongoDB and Python-SocketIO, Redis and Collaborate with Frontend and doing some DevOps in Job.
+- ⚡ I’m currently working with Python, Tornado Web Server, MongoDB, Python-SocketIO, Redis, and also collaborate with Frontend and I am doing some DevOps in Job.
 - 👯 I’m currently collaborate on [Elixir Bangladesh Community](https://github.com/ElixirBangladesh) as one of the core contributor.
 - :heartbeat: I love to exploring Functional Programming
 - 🤔 My Current Stack?